Inference in Spatial Experiments with Interference using the SpatialEffect Package: An experiment on payments for forest conservation

 \section{An experiment on payments for forest conservation}

 We demonstrate the utility of the {\tt SpatialEffect} package by evaluating a payments for ecosystems services (PES) conservation program in Uganda.
 PES programs are a form of environmental governance that financially renumerate landowners for environmental performance, such as reduced forest loss, and have become a cornerstone of international climate policies aimed at reducing emission from forest loss \citep{agrawal-2011-reducing, ferraro-2011-future, ferraro-kiss-2002}.
-Prior assessments of PES programs used quasi-experimental methods to estimate the effects but have found divergent results based on selected designs and control strategies \citep{alix-garcia-2015-only, Arriagada-2012-payments, Pattanayak-2010-show}.
+Prior assessments of PES programs used quasi-experimental methods to estimate the effects but have found divergent results based on selected designs and control strategies \citep{alix-garcia-2015-only, Arriagada-2012-payments, Pattanayak-2010-show, samii2014effects}.
 While evaluation methods of conservation programs have increased in recent years, the knowledge of potential spillover effects beyond the immediate location of intervention sites remains scarce \citep{pfaff-2017-spillovers}.

-Our selected PES case study in Uganda was previously evaluated by \citet{Jayachandran267} with a randomized control trial design, a rarity in conservation policy evaluation \citep{wiik-2019}.
+The PES case study that we examine in Uganda was previously evaluated by \citet{Jayachandran267} with a randomized control trial design, a rarity in conservation policy evaluation \citep{wiik-2019}.
 The PES program was designed and implemented by a local nonprofit---Chimpanzee Sanctuary and Wildlife Conservation Trust (CSWCT)---in Hoima and northern Kibaale districts of Uganda (Figure \ref{fig:jaya-map}).
 The study was carried out in 121 villages, 60 of which were randomly assigned to treatment (Figure \ref{fig:jaya-map}).
 In treatment villages, the PES program was advertised to private forest owners (PFOs) to enroll in a 2-year conservation program from 2011 to 2013.
 Enrollees could receive 70,000 Ugandan shillings (UGX), or \$28 in 2012 US dollars, per hectare of forest per year.
-Participation in the program was conditional on including the entirety of a private forest owner's holdings and payments were dispensed at year's end conditional on performance.
+The PES program achieved a low-level of enrollment with 180 private forest owners (32\%) participating but a high-level of compliance with 88\% of enrollees meeting the requirements to preserve forested land \citet{Jayachandran267}.
+Individual behavioral changes were found to aggregate to village level landscape differences.
+In treatment villages, tree cover, estimated using high-resolution satellite imagery, declined 4.2\% over the study period compared to 9.1\% in control villages.